CleverCloud/doc.clever-cloud.com/php/tested-cms.md

 # Tested PHP CMS

-The following list is the list of tester CMS by our team.
+The following list is the list of tested CMS by our team.

-**Note:** This list is not exhaustive and doesn't mean that other CMS can't work on our hosting
+**Note:** This list is not exhaustive and doesn't mean that other CMS can't work on the Clever Cloud platform.

  - Drupal
  - Wordpress